ITfoxtec/FoxIDs/docs/index.md

 - Identity service called FoxIDs handling user login and all other security traffic.
 - Client and API called FoxIDs Control.
 The FoxIDs Control Client is used to configure FoxIDs, or alternatively by calling the FoxIDs Control API directly.

 FoxIDs is a cloud service ready to be [deployed in you Azure tenant](deployment.md).
-In the future, it will also be possible to use FoxIDs on [https://FoxIDs.com](https://foxids.com) for at small transaction fee.
+In the future, it will also be possible to use FoxIDs on [https://FoxIDs.com](https://foxids.com) and [https://Control.FoxIDs.com](https://control.foxids.com) for at small transaction fee.

 > FoxIDs is .NET Core 3.1 and the FoxIDs Control Client is Blazor .NET Standard 2.1.